nanoo/nanoo.github.io/_posts/2019-07-22-ep5-tiger-swallowtail.markdown

 youtubeId: FcdLYYciq6M
 youtubeId2: g6QGfMJoARo
 ---
-Facts about the tiger swallowtail: Habitat forest openings, woodland edges, gardens, and fields.
+Facts about the tiger swallowtail: Habitat: forest openings, woodland edges, gardens, and fields.
 Flight period: April to August.
 Area of Ohio: The tiger swallowtail is found statewide but more common in the forest regions of Ohio. sourse http://wildlife.ohiodnr.gov/species-and-habitats/species-guide-index/butterflies-skippers/eastern-tiger-swallowtail

 {% include youtubePlayer.html id=page.youtubeId %}